 Though the continuous tradition of Greek (or Greco-Roman) sculpture had been broken, many examples of it were still to be seen throughout the Middle Ages.
 In Constantinople we read of Classical masterpieces set up in public places till one by one they were destroyed in rioting and only the horses now on St Mark's in Venice survived, but though admired by a few scholars these works had no effect on the rigid canons of Byzantine art.
 In the West, mainly in France and Italy, pieces of ancient sculpture, especially of the carved sarcophagi of the late Roman period, were occasionally reused and even more occasionally imitated, but without much aesthetic understanding.
-It was not till the fifteenth century that the artists of the Italian Renaissance, with their new interest in the perfect human body, were able to appreciate the intentions of the art of antiquity and to find in it answers to some of their problems.
+It was not till the fifteenth century era of Renaissance art that artists, with their new interest in the perfect human body, were able to appreciate the intentions of the art of antiquity and to find in it answers to some of their problems.

 Greek figurative drawing had been dominated by an ideal approach to the human form, modifying observation of nature by theoretical rules of proportion, and it was this quality even more than its technical skill which now compelled attention.
 So the search began for examples of that art, especially in and around Rome, and since paintings perish easily it was mostly sculpture that was found and studied, by painters as much as by sculptors.
 Painters now learnt their art by copying the pictures of others and drawing ancient statues or casts of them before they drew from life, since (as was constantly repeated) this gave the pupil a standard by which to correct the inevitable irregularities of nature.
 And though the doctrine has been abandoned in the last century, the practice still persists in some Academic Schools of Art.